At NC State University, scientists are working on something sweet, experimenting with ways to improve a plant that yields a sweetener known as stevia.

 Stevia leaves have been used to sweeten teas and medicines in South America for hundreds of years, but it wasn’t until 1971 that Japan produced the first commercial stevia sweetener.
 Stevia has shown promise in the marketplace, and it’s now grown in several countries, including China, and used to sweeten soft drinks.

 Still, plenty of people who try it don’t like it as much as sugar, Wehner said.
-That’s why part of the NC State breeding research, funded independently by PepsiCo and the N.C.
+That’s why part of the NC State breeding research, funded independently by PepsiCo and N.C.
 Agricultural Research Service, involves coming up with stevia plants whose leaves contain more of the sweetening compounds that people like and less of the ones they don’t.

 In addition to finding ways to improve the crop’s yield and taste, the researchers must consider the most efficient ways to plant, tend and harvest the crop.

 “Because it’s a new crop, you can read all the literature there is – there’s not much – and you are left with a lot of questions about how to do a lot of things,” Wehner said.
-“We’ve worked quickly to come up solutions for an eager industry.”
+“We’ve worked quickly to come up with solutions for an eager industry.”

 Wehner and Huber were both newcomers to stevia research when they began their project in earnest in 2015.
 While Wehner is an accomplished breeder of cucumbers, gourds and watermelons, which are in the cucurbit family, Stevia rebaudiana is a much different type of plant, more closely related to sunflowers and chrysanthemums.

 Still, he began the stevia project with some specialized knowledge, having worked on an Asian cucurbit known as luo han guo, which is also used as a low-calorie sweetener.